LucasDelfino92/morrowindsharp/modlist.md

   - Hide/disable **Ttooth's Missing NPCs - Nolus.esp**.
 - [**True Scourge**](https://www.nexusmods.com/morrowind/mods/43294/) by R-Zero: makes the Scourge artifact behave more like its description in the game books.
 Now any summoned Daedra hit by this weapon gets instantly banished back to Oblivion.
   - Hide/disable **True_Scourge_zerosouls.esp**.
-- [**What is something that can be perceived with one of your senses of life - Something edgy related to death my brother**](https://www.nexusmods.com/morrowind/mods/47598) by Gavrilo93: adds Dark Brotherhood armor to the members of the faction in Vvardenfell.
-  - Rename this mod to something shorter when installing it in MO2 if you don't want MO2 to bombard you with the same error message every time you modify your installation or load order.

 ## VISUALS